diindolylmethane DIM supplement benefits

 What Does DIM Do For Hormones?

-One of the most significant things DIM may do for women is improve estrogen metabolism.
+One of the most significant things DIM may do for women is improve estrogen metabolism2.
 Estrogen imbalance or excess estrogen, often called “estrogen dominance” can lead to a cascade of undesirable symptoms like hormonal headaches, breast tenderness, and PMS, to name a few.

 What Is Estrogen Dominance?